 Every day the tendency towards standardization in Spatial Data Infrastructures ceases to be an astral smokestack, and they become attainable challenges for those who are dedicated to the geomatic field.

-In the case of Spain, Annex I - Geographical Names defined by the Geographic Institute for the adaptation of regulations to INSPIRE, indicates what public entities and private initiatives should do to match their information to the exchange standards pursued by this vision of almost continental integration.
+In the case of Spain, Annex I - Geographical Names that the Geographic Institute defined for the adaptation of the regulations to INSPIRE, indicates what public entities and private initiatives should do to match their information to the exchange standards pursued by this vision of almost continental integration.